Our approach to messaging

 4. How to build good messages

-• Aim for high clarity first.
-Cleverness is wasted if the other person doesn’t get it fast.
+Aim for high clarity first so the other person gets it, fast.

-• In the first draft, just get into the ballpark.
+In the first draft, just get into the ballpark.
 Don’t worry too much about wordsmithing yet.
+Clarity first, punchiness next.

 5. Running messaging creation workshops

-Messaging sessions can be conducted in person or remotely.
-There should be an experienced facilitator to kick things off, direct the participants, and keep things moving.
-Three sessions of 2-hours each, and a final review session of 1 hour should be enough - with really good writers doing the edits and sharpening between sessions.
+Messaging sessions can be conducted in person or if necessary, remotely by Zoom, Teams, etc. There should be an experienced facilitator to kick things off, direct the participants, and keep things moving.
+Three sessions of 2-3 hours each, and a final review session of 1 hour should be enough - with really good writers doing the edits and sharpening between sessions.

-• We typically share a Google Doc Questionnaire of our questions with each participant in advance so they can give the topics some thought and make notes to bring to the work session.
-It also allows us to check in on progress and send reminders
+We typically share a Google Doc Questionnaire of our questions with each participant in advance so they can give the topics some thought and make notes to bring to the work sessions.
+Google Docs also allow us to check in on progress and send reminders to prep for upcoming sessions.

-• Each participant should have a set of large as well as small sticky notes to organize their main thoughts about each topic, and each individual supporting point
+Each participant should have a set of large and small sticky notes to organize their main thoughts about each topic, and each individual supporting point

-• The facilitator should kick off the meeting, state the goal, share the agenda and display the draft answers to each topic, as they’re built.
+The facilitator should kick off the meeting, state the goal, share the agenda and display the draft answers to each topic, as they’re built.
 If the meeting is face to face, it’s best to have a dedicated note taker to capture side comments.
 If sessions are remote, then record them.
-We often record meetings and send the videos to Rev.com for As the meeting unfolds, the facilitator calls on teammates to share their thoughts, and keeps time, making sure the session covers all the intended questions.
+We often record meetings and have the conversations transcribed.
+As the meeting unfolds, the facilitator calls on teammates to share their thoughts, and keeps time, making sure the session covers all the intended questions.
 The goal is to get through all the topics assigned to the session.
 It’s important to hear people voice their thoughts - that’s often where the breakthrough insights come from, teammates bouncing ideas off each other.

 Thanks for reading.
 I hope you found this helpful.
 Please get in touch with any comments, questions or additional thoughts.